inttter/create-ps/README.md

 $ npm install -g create-ps

 # Node 18 or higher
-# You should install globally to run in any new project.
+# You should install globally to run from any location.
 ```

 ## Usage